Since 1327 England and Wales have shared a monarch

 Married Anne of Denmark

 Grandson of Henry VIII’s elder sister Margaret was also King James VI of Scotland.
-He survived the Gunpowder Plot attempt to assassinate him and the government.
+He was the first Stuart monarch and survived the Gunpowder Plot attempt to assassinate him and the government.

 Married Henrietta Maria of France